sjl/.plan/README.markdown

 files into their places.
 Hopefully this should be easier to maintain.
 Did a bunch of cleanup on my bash and fish setups while I was at it.

+Still need to figure out how to get a decent Vim setup remotely.
+Syncing all my plugins is probably not ideal, but maybe.
+Who knows.